 Is a Brain Injury or Concussion Affecting

-The Vision Therapy Center at Opto-mization NeuroVisual Performance provides advanced neuro-optometric rehabilitation from our clinic in Victoria, British Columbia.
+Headed by Dr. Cameron McCrodan or Dr. Scott Irvine, the Opto-mization NeuroVisual Performance provides advanced neuro-optometric rehabilitation from our clinic in Victoria, British Columbia.
 We work with patients to help them improve visual function, alleviate symptoms, and regain their quality of life.
 We provide neuro-optometric rehabilitation to patients from Victoria, Nanaimo, Duncan, and Vancouver Island.

 What is Neuro-Optometric Rehabilitation?